meom-group/tutos/irene/Readme.md

   * When login, we are dropped in $HOME, which is the HOME corresponding to the main group (lab group, *i.e.* `ige`).
 The `.bashrc` and related files in this HOME are used at initialization of the shell.
   * For a particular project, there is a specific HOME directory, associated to `CCCHOME` environment variable.
-This latter environment variable is set when loading a specific project module called `dfldatadir/<PROJECT>`(<PROJECT> is the project ID, *e.g.* gen12020, presently).
+This latter environment variable is set when loading a specific project module called `dfldatadir/<PROJECT>`(<PROJECT> is the project ID, *e.g.* gen12020, currently).
 If the module is not loaded, then CCCHOME points to HOME.

 Note that it is important to load the project module not only for the HOME but for all the other workspaces, where quota can be an issue.
 ### WORK :
   * Mid-term personal workspace for big data with back-up.
   * Always associated to a project (after `module load dfldatadir/<PROJECT>`).
 The path is `$CCCWORKDIR`